ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_2_boot_process.md

 T-Head-DebugServer-linux-x86_64-V5.16.5-20221021.sh -i
 ```

-As now we will don't have SDcard, need to do work that SPL do:
+And now as we don't have access to SDcard, need to do all work that SPL do before:
 - init DDR
-- Load OpenSBI, DTB, Kernel to DDR
+- Load OpenSBI, DTB and Kernel to DDR
 - and also configure pins to JTAG

 Execute commands: